Volunteers are at the heart of all that we do at The People Concern!

-We appreciate your desire to support our mission of providing high quality and comprehensive support services to victims of domestic violence.
-Our dedicated volunteers are the life blood of Sojourn!
+We appreciate your desire to support our mission of providing high-quality and comprehensive support services to survivors of domestic violence through our Sojourn Program.
+Our dedicated volunteers are the lifeblood of Sojourn!

 All interested individuals must attend a mandatory 40-hour domestic violence counselor training program mandated by California Evidence Code §1037.1.
 Trainings are held in the spring and fall.
 After you have attended all training sessions and volunteered with our organization for 6 months, you will receive a certificate of achievement which will indicate completion of your training.

-Sojourn’s 40-hour training will next be held starting April 7, 2020 and will cover everything from crisis intervention and peer counseling skills to legal and social service resources, with help from experts in their respective fields.
+Sojourn’s 40-hour training covers everything from crisis intervention and peer counseling skills to legal and social service resources, with help from experts in their respective fields.
 (If you are not interested in volunteering with Sojourn but wish to further your education on domestic violence, you can attend the training for a fee of $250.00.)

 Volunteer opportunities include working in the following areas: